-See https://www.ieee.org/publications/rights/index.html for more information.
-In general, resource-constrained IIoT applications offload data to a specific cloud server for processing and data analysis [3].
+HoT applications [2].
+In general, resource-constrained HoT applications offload data to a specific cloud server for processing and data analysis [3].
 However, several challenges are admitted due to the physical distance between the IIoT devices and the cloud servers.
-To overcome the shortcoming, CISCO (New York, 2012 [4]) introduced the fog computing paradigm as an auxiliary tier to conventional cloud computing technology to process delaysensitive, i.e., emergency IIoT applications in nearby edge devices [5].
-Essentially, fog devices are used to deploy at the edge of the networks to optimize overall latency and increase reliability of the industrial network [6].
-Thus, to gratify Quality of Service (QoS) objectives and to process emergency applications, a hierarchical fog-cloud environment is more beneficial for IIoT applications, where cloud servers can handle resource-hungry applications and fog devices can process other delay-sensitive applications simultaneously [7].
+To overcome the shortcoming, CISCO (New York, 2012 [4]) introduced the fog-computing paradigm as an auxiliary tier to conventional cloud-computing technology to process delay sensitive, i.e., emergency IIoT applications in nearby edge devices [5].
+Essentially, fog devices are used to deploy at the edge of the networks to optimize the overall latency and increase the reliability of the industrial network [6].
+Thus, to gratify Quality-of-Service (OoS) objectives and to process emergency applications, a hierarchical fog-cloud environment is more beneficial for IIoT applications, where cloud servers can handle resource-hungry applications and fog devices can process other delay-sensitive applications simultaneously [7].